 The importance of follow-up surveys

-Follow-up surveys serve several critical purposes in pursuit of customer feedback and market research.
+Follow-up surveys serve several critical purposes in the pursuit of customer feedback and market research.

 Depth and clarity